mrinal413/amfoss-tasks/README.md

 I had created another amfoss tasks repository before this but faced some issues with it so i had delete it and make another and re-upload things.

 I have not completed all my tasks but i did as much as i could or found more interesting than others.
-I tried doing each task but could not complete all of them.
+I tried doing each task but could not complete all of them..